Raising Readers in Story County

 Malai Amfahr, Des Moines

-Connie Beecher, Ames
+Connie Beecher, Des Moines

 My former work experience was teaching children with and without disabilities.
 The majority of my teaching was Pk-3, but I have taught all ages up to and including post-secondary.
 My current work is community-based education and intervention around language and literacy development.
 This includes the use of technology for intervention, progress monitoring, and engagement of children and families.
 I also continue to develop my research skill set with quantitative methodology that is suited for a developmental framework.
 My passion is working with communities to improve awareness and practice about the importance of talking and reading with young children.